AIQC-Hub/dmqclib/docs/source/configuration/classification.rst

 `summary_stats_sets`
 ^^^^^^^^^^^^^^^^^^^^
-This section specifies summary statistics, typically for normalization or scaling of features.
-For classification, these values *must* be identical to those used during the model's training (from your `prepare_config.yaml`).
-This ensures that the new input data's features are scaled consistently with how the model expects them, preventing incorrect predictions due to mismatched feature ranges.
+This section defines summary statistics that will be used for feature values or feature normalization.

 .. code-block:: yaml